HOME SEARCH ALL TOPICS

 Operations Fortitude and Quicksilver

-Operation Fortitude was the name given to the fictitious army supposedly ready to invade at various places, including Norway.
+Operation Fortitude was the name given to the fictitious allies' army supposedly ready to invade at various places, including Norway.

 Operation Quicksilver, a subset of Fortitude, was focussed on producing the plans for an invasion at Calais from Dover.
-This needed planning if it was to fool the Germans.
+This needed careful planning if it was to fool the Germans.
 The army was to appear massive, even though there was never any intention for it to exist.
-One feature involved a significant radio communications system mimicking what happen with real army units and which appeared to show considerable troop movements towards the Dover area.
+One feature involved a significant radio communications system mimicking what happens with real army units and which appeared to show considerable troop movements towards the Dover area.
 Also fictitious plans were leaked apparently showing plans to bomb the Calais area, particularly the railways.
 This was to mimic what would happen if Calais was to be the true landing site.
 Quicksilver also included the setting up of additional wireless stations around Dover as well as an assembly of dummy landing craft and extra lighting in areas around Dover to show intense activity.
 Newsreels and films often show the inflated tanks, which looked just like real ones from the air, but could, in fact, be kicked over.

 The bluff was based on an American plan set up for a different purpose two years previously.
 It was remarkably successful in misleading the Germans on the true date and size of the Allies' invasion force.